 As I was reading Sam Chand’s book, Cracking Your Church’s Culture (San Francisco: Jossey-Bass, 2011), I came across 9 characteristics of an unhealthy organizational culture (page 34):

 1. Unrealistic demands

 3. Feeling threatened by others’ success

 4. Power struggles

 9. A lack of authenticity

-Perhaps you’ve seen some of these unhealthy characteristics in your family as you were growing up or you see them now in your current job?
-If you stay in a culture like this too long, they may begin to negatively shape your life.
+Perhaps you’ve seen some of these unhealthy characteristics in your family as you were growing up or you see them now in your current job.
+If you stay in a culture like this too long, these characteristics may begin to negatively shape your life.